 Sounds pretty grim, doesn’t it?
 Well, it doesn’t have to be.
-The reality is that half of all premature deaths are preventable—but to accomplish that, men will have to make some changes in the way they run their lives.
+The reality is that millions of premature deaths are preventable—but to accomplish that, men will have to make some changes in the way they run their lives.
 Unfortunately, far too many men aren’t terribly interested in modifying their behavior.

 From the time they’re little, boys are brought up not to cry, complain, or show signs of weakness.
 In their 20s, they tend to believe that they’re going to live forever, and don’t bother to go to the doctor.
 In their 30s, they’re too busy with their jobs and their families.
 And starting at about 40, they don’t go because they’re afraid of what they’ll find out.